berkeleyauv/electrical_training/README.md

 </p>

 # Notes
 The training and project is not meant to be comprehensive.
-Hopefully the training and project is used as a launchpad for you to further investigate engineering.
+Hopefully the training and project is good enough as a launchpad for you to further investigate engineering.

 ### Software:

 #### Git/Github
 If you need help setting up Git/Github, use a search engine and search for "CS 61B Lab01: Setup" Lab.

+#### Command Line
+If you need help with command related issues, please search for answers online.

+#### Understanding C
+If you need help with C language, please refer too https://inst.eecs.berkeley.edu/~cs61c/sp21/resources-pdfs/garcia_c_reference_slides.pdf

+#### Understanding CMake/Make - Build tools
+If you need help with understanding CMake/Make then please search for the answers online.
+CMake/Make are just build tools.
+Instead of manually typing alot of commands, Make is able to "build" the code to a binary (.elf) file for you to use.
+CMake creates the "Make" file.